Language:

 14. Tranquilo

 Example: Eu realmente gostei da praia da Reserva, é uma praia muito tranquila.
-(I really enjoyed Reserva beach, it is a very quiet beach.)
+(I really enjoyed Reserva Beach, it is a very quiet beach.)

 15. Foda